-We recommend that positive measures be taken to properly finish grade the site so that drainage waters from the mixed use residential structures and landscaping areas as well as adjacent properties or buildings are directed away from the new single- and/or multi-family residential structures foundations and/or floor slabs.
+We recommend that positive measures be taken to properly finish grade the site so that drainage waters from the single-family residential structures and landscaping areas as well as adjacent properties or buildings are directed away from the new single-family residential structures foundations and/or floor slabs.
 All roof drainage should be directed into conduits that carry runoff water away from the residential structure(s) to a suitable outfall.
 Roof downspouts should not be connected to foundation drains.
 A minimum ground slope of about 2 percent is generally recommended in unpaved areas around the proposed new residential structure(s).

-Groundwater was generally not encountered at the site in any of the exploratory test pits (TH-#1 through TH-#7) at the time of excavation to depths of at least seven (7) feet beneath existing site grades.
+Groundwater was generally not encountered at the site in any of the exploratory test pits (TH-#1 through TH-#7) at the time of excavation to depths of at least eight (8) feet beneath existing site grades.
 Additionally, surface water ponding was not observed at the site during our field exploration work.
-However, Waln Creek traverses the central portion of the site.
+However, a seasonal drainage basin associated with the Little Pudding River traverses the central portion of the site.

-As such, based on our current understand that site grading required to bring the subject site and/or building pad grade(s) to finish design grade(s), we are of the opinion that an underslab drainage system is not required for the proposed new multi-family residential structure(s).
-However, a perimeter and/or foundation drain is recommended for the proposed new single- and/or multi-family residential structures and/or any below grade retaining wall(s).
+As such, based on our current understand that site grading required to bring the subject site and/or building pad grade(s) to finish design grade(s), we are of the opinion that an underslab drainage system is not required for the proposed new single-family residential structure(s).
+However, a perimeter and/or foundation drain is recommended for the proposed new single-family residential structures and/or any below grade retaining wall(s).
 A typical recommended perimeter footing/retaining wall drain detail is shown on Figure No. 3.